 Mayor Techel asked Public Works Director Julie Lucido for an update on the round-a-bout project.
 Ms. Lucido provided the update and stated that detailed information was also available on the City's website.

-detailed information was also available on the City's website.

-17. ADJOURNMENT : 9:10 P.M.
+17. ADJOURNMENT: 9:10 P.M.

 Submitted by:

-Tiffany Carranza, Cit ty Clerk
+Tiff any Carranza, City Clerk